ganzah/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-Compared with the results generated with the original data, We can see there is very little variation in the histogram shape and the median value.
+Compared with the results generated with the original data, we can see there is a small variation in the histogram shape and the median value.

 ## Are there differences in activity patterns between weekdays and weekends?